Residential Solar Operations & Maintenance

 However, any number of other problems can arise during that 25-year span – some of which aren’t covered under warranty.
 And this explains why many renewable power producers invest in solar operations and maintenance (O&M) to keep their PV systems in optimal working condition.

-Solar Panel Maintenance Requirements
+Solar Operations & Maintenance Requirements

 Although solar PV is one of the most resilient energy generation technologies on the market, something as simple as dust accumulation can negatively impact panel performance.
 This is certainly true with a standard residential installation, with excessive dust build-up often resulting in noticeable dips in production – which in turn leads to lost solar savings.
 Those losses merely compound as the size of the PV system grows.
 This is why utility-scale solar farms invest in daily cleaning to maximize facility-wide power production.